Get Into Open Space

 Open Space depends on the citizens to support acquisition and participate in public land conservation.
 Educating the youngest members of the community about its virtues and nurturing their relationship with the environment is a high priority.
 Children are the future stewards of Open Space.
 If a relationship with the natural world is not encouraged, future stewardship of the land and water is uncertain.

 Since 1996, the Open Space Division and the Open Space Alliance have worked together to provide programs for children and youth that engage them in the maintenance, enhancement, and restoration of our outdoor areas.
-Now, with generous funding from REI, we are able to expand the stewardship experience and provide transportation for the class to the program.
+Now, with generous funding from sponsors, we are able to expand the stewardship experience and provide transportation for the class to the program.

 - Trail Maintenance: This project engages the middle to high school age student and brings awareness to the importance of sustainable trail systems.
 Students build erosion control features from natural materials and close unofficial trails that contribute to erosion on our delicate desert landscape.